From left to right:

 Geoff joined the Border Studies Program in January 2016 and is the Academic Director for the Border Studies Program.
 In 2016 Geoff earned a PhD from the School of Geography and Development at the University of Arizona, where he also completed a two year postdoctoral research fellowship and maintains a departmental affiliation.
 Geoff's research work covers everyday forms of immigration and border policing across North America, including the U.S. / Mexico and U.S. / Canada border regions.
 He has also conducted research and published on the intersections of technology, state power and social movement resistance in Mexico, Arizona and Michigan.
 Geoff's writing has been featured in a number of academic journals and online in Z Magazine, CounterPunch and NACLA Report on the Americas.
 Although born and raised in the Detroit area, Geoff has lived in Arizona since January 2001.
 Since that time he has been involved in a number of social movement and community struggles in the southern Arizona borderlands.
 Between 2006 and 2013 Geoff worked as a volunteer spokesperson for the southern Arizona humanitarian organization No More Deaths.

-Cristen Vernon, Director of the Spanish Language Curriculum and BSP Instructor
+Cristen Poynter, Director of the Spanish Language Curriculum and BSP Instructor

-Cristen Vernon is beginning her fifth year as Spanish instructor at the Border Studies Program and is exciting to continue to co-teach alongside Tucson community members.
-Cristen was born in the greater Phoenix are, moved to rural Michigan at ten years old, and then made her way back to the desert in 2013.
-Learning Spanish became her tool for politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
+Cristen Poynter is finishing up her fifth year as Spanish instructor at the Border Studies Program and is excited to continue to co-teach alongside Tucson community members.
+Cristen was born in the greater Phoenix area, moved to rural Michigan at ten years old, and then made her way back to the desert in 2013.
+Learning Spanish became her path to politicization in a small Midwestern town and gave her the privilege to earn a living teaching after she graduated with her masters in Applied Spanish Linguistics at Michigan State University in 2008.
 She has been teaching Spanish in a variety of contexts since 2005 including at Midwestern universities and to folks doing solidarity work here in the borderlands.
 Cristen owes much of her current political education to the grassroots organization La Coalición de Derechos Humanos where she began volunteering in the summer of 2012.
 She is currently interested in exploring ways to bring a language-justice focus to the program.

 Josue joined the Border Studies Program in August of 2016.
 Josue was born in Agua Prieta, Sonora.
 He's an activist and a DACA Recipient from Tucson, AZ.
 He started his activism back in 2009 with ScholarshipsA-Z whose work focuses on providing resources to students, parents, and educators in order to make higher education accessible to all students regardless of their immigration status.
 He later also became a part of Mariposas Sin Fronteras in 2014 whose work focuses on providing resources and support to LGBTQ+ detainees both in and after immigration detention.
 Through his lived experiences in Tucson, AZ, Josue's activism keeps changing as both progress and new obtacles keep emerging in his community.